Greedy Actor-Critic: A New Conditional Cross-Entropy Method for Policy Improvement: Conditional CEM

+Though using the Boltzmann policy has been successful, it does have some limitations.
+The primary limitation is that it is sensitive to the choice of entropy \citep{pourchot2018cem,chan2021greedification}.
+A natural question is what other strategies we can use for this greedification step in these approximate policy iteration algorithms, and how they compare to this common approach.
+We propose and motivate a new approach in this section, and then focus the paper on providing insight into its benefits and limitations, in contrast to using the Boltzmann policy.

-In this section, we develop a global optimization algorithm for the Actor, based on the Cross-Entropy Method.
-Global optimization strategies are designed to find the global optimum of a general function $f(\theta)$ for some parameters $\theta$.
-For example, for parameters $\theta$ of a neural network, $f$ may be the loss function on a sample of data.
-The advantage of these methods is that they do not rely on gradient-based strategies, which are prone to getting stuck in local optima.
-Instead, they use randomized search strategies, that have optimality guarantees in some settings \citep{hu2012stochastic} and have been shown to be effective in practice \citep{salimans2017evolution,peters2007RWR,szita2006tetris,hansen2003cma}.
+Let us motivate our approach, by describing the well-known global optimization algorithm called the Cross Entropy Method (CEM) \citep{rubinstein1999cem}.
+Global optimization strategies are designed to find the global optimum of a general function $f(\beta)$ for some parameters $\beta$.
+For example, for parameters $\beta$ of a neural network, $f$ may be the loss function on a sample of data.
+An advantage of these methods is that they do not rely on gradient-based strategies, which are prone to getting stuck in local optima.
+Instead, they use randomized search strategies, that have optimality guarantees in some settings \citep{hu2012stochastic} and have been shown to be effective in practice \citep{peters2007reinforcement,hansen2003cma,szita2006tetris,salimans2017evolution}.